Tell me, what is it you plan to do with your one wild and precious life?

 You don’t have to be ready.

-You can usually wait quite awhile before you have to make a final decision.
+You can often wait quite awhile before you have to make a final decision.

-You can be wishy-washy and uncertain and confused and ambivalent and resistant.
+You can be wishy-washy and confused and ambivalent and resistant.
 (Which characterizes most human beings in transition).

-And then, begin showing up for your life each day.
-Learn to trust your deeper wisdom about the next small step.
+Practice showing up for your life each day, in your own imperfect way.
+Listen to your deeper wisdom about the next small step.
 Let it unfold.